Lordnibbler/railsblog/README.md

 ### CDN

 #### Cloudflare
-Cloudflare is used for DDoS protection and a basic cache and CDN.
+Cloudflare is used for DDoS protection, a basic cache, and CDN.

 **NOTE**: Caching of .mp4 files is explicitly disabled in a custom page rule due to issues with Cloudflare changing HTTP 206 to 200, and causing Safari to not load .mp4 files.
+See [this issue in Cloudflare forums](https://community.cloudflare.com/t/mp4-wont-load-in-safari-using-cloudflare/10587/45) for more information.

 #### Cloudfront
-AWS Cloudfront creates a distribution mirroring the website.
+AWS Cloudfront creates a CDN distribution mirroring the website.
 The rails `ASSET_HOST` env var is set to cause asset helper functions to use the Cloudfront host instead of the main domain.

 ### Images